tatianahernandez/handbook/docs/03-policies/benefits-and-holidays.md

 ### Slack Channels

-- You can go to the following Slack channels for support: #windows #osx #gnu-linux
+- You can go to the following Slack channels for support with your personal equipment: #windows #osx #gnu-linux

 ## Personal Leave of Absence